Sh1vT/gestura-engine/README.md

 # Gestura Engine

 **Gestura Engine** is a modular, GUI-based Indian Sign Language (ISL) interpreter and gesture manager.
 It allows you to record, recognize, map, and manage sign gestures, and supports modular import/export of gesture sets.
+It aims for lower-end devices and uses algorithmic flow of FastDTW with keyframe sequencing and Mediapipe, staying away from heavier alternatives like CNN.

 ---